Investment in Associates Definition

 As we can see that their investment in Associates has changed from Euro 3 billion to Euro 2.7 billion.

 We can see below their definition of Associates also.

 As we have mentioned above, they are treating the investment as associates in which they have 20% to 50% shares, and they are using the equity method to accountEquity Method To AccountEquity Accounting is a method used by firms to maintain & record the income & profit details about their investment in another entity.
 It is applied while the investor holds a certain degree of influence over the investee. that investment is recognized at cost.

 - With these investments, investor shows the accurate and more reliable balance of income.
 It shows the percentage of earnings from its investment.

-- Since investor shows the only percentage of income or investment in associate hence it is easy to reconcile the accounts.
+- Since investor shows the only percentage of income or investment in associate, it is easy to reconcile the accounts.

-- The investor cannot show dividend from associates as revenue.
+- The investor cannot show dividends from associates as revenue.
 It can only be treated as a “reduction to investment” amount and not as a dividend income.

 Important Points to Note about Change in Investment in Associates